-Winter is the quietest and most mysterious season of the year, in which not only cold is hidden, but also astonishing beauty.
+Winter is the quietest and most mysterious season of the year, in which not only coldness is hidden, but also amazing beauty.
 Bernd Brunner explores winter as a cultural, natural, and emotional phenomenon, weaving into the narrative stories, scientific discoveries,...

-This unhurried journey through the snowy landscapes of nature and human memory is a reminder of how much warmth can be found in the coldest of all seasons and why, despite the cold, we yearn for winter again and again.
+This unhurried journey through the snowy landscapes of nature and human memory is a reminder of how much warmth can be in the coldest of all seasons and why, despite the cold, we long for winter again and again.

 Author: Бернд Бруннер